Superrehtard/old_diaspora_wiki/Installing-on-Windows-XP.md

 ### Sending E-mail (optional)

-To enable password resets and notifications you will need to install a program capabile of sending e-mail to a mail server.
+To enable password resets and notifications you will need to install a program capable of sending e-mail to a mail server.
 Do not send your friends invites from your Windows installation as it is not configured to allow connections from the Internet.

-This will use your send e-mails from  your home e-mail account or other e-mail server that you prefer.
+This will send e-mails from  your home e-mail account or other e-mail server that you prefer.
 You will need its connection information before proceeding.

 Download [msmtp](http://msmtp.sourceforge.net/)